 CRYPTOCURRENCY REGULATION - LEGALITY, TRENDS & ANALYSIS

 Over 2017, cryptocurrencies – such as Bitcoin, Ethereum, Ripple, etc. – have undergone historical growth in market capitalisation and price (e.g. Bitcoin price has raised 13 times over 2017, according to www.coindesk.com ).
 The legality, risk & fraud activities of cryptocurrencies have become controversial in the global financial economy.
-Companies take different respond to cryptocurrencies, where some are considering adopting it; some even establishing their own; some are planning to apply restriction on it and some are keeping a close eye on it.
+Companies take different response to cryptocurrencies, where some are considering adopting it; some even establishing their own; some are planning to apply restriction on it and some are keeping a close eye on it.

 This following article provides you more insight into the cryptocurrency regulation, and the foreseeable global market trend.